VoIP Resources Small Business Tips Business VoIP Tips

 • SIP trunking

 Phone system requirements change when you reach the level of a large business.
 Multiple office locations, executives with personal assistants, and complex sales and support operations are just some of the situations that require a fully-functional phone solution.
-Companies in this range will likely need several different phone numbers, including vanity, toll free, and local numbers, unlimited calling packages, integrations with CRM and business software, call center capabilities, and more.
+Companies in this range will likely need several different phone numbers, including vanity, toll-free, and local numbers, unlimited calling packages, integrations with CRM and business software, call center capabilities, and more.

 Even with these advances, there are a number of large enterprises that opt for more control over their phone service.
 On-premise PBXes and SIP trunking services allow companies to customize their phone system operations, but require servers and hardware to be stored in your office.
 This setup usually requires an in-house IT team to update and maintain the service.
-Popular platforms for managing your on-premise PBX include FreeSwitch and Asterisk.

 More often than not, an on-premise solution is used for security purposes.
 Large banks, national companies, and government agencies have stricter requirements for keeping communications secure.
 Some organizations require a HIPAA-compliant phone system to ensure that patient data is fully encrypted.